-There are a few rules you need to abide by when you decide your product pricing.
-These are the e-commerce pricing strategy.
+There are a few rules you need to abide by when you decide on your product models.
+These are the eCommerce pricing strategies.
 You need to know these things before you decide how to price your eCommerce products.

 - Your expense on the product

 - Your profit when the product is sold

 - Customer acceptance to buy the product at that rate